jes5199/starloom/docs/cursor/scratchpad.md

 - If no timespan is provided, the automatic format is used (decade or year range)
 - This provides flexibility for users to create more descriptive or standardized timespans

-# Current Task: Fix WeftFile.combine Error for .weft Files

-## Issue
-Error message: "Error combining .weft files: Files have different precision: 1899-12-31T00:00:00+00:00-1910-01-02T00:00:00+00:00 vs 1909-12-31T00:00:00+00:00-1920-01-02T00:00:00+00:00"

-## Problem Analysis
-1. The error message is mentioning date ranges, not precision fields from the preamble
-2. According to `weft_format2.txt`, the precision field should be something like "32bit", not date ranges
-3. The parsing in `WeftFile.combine` was incorrectly comparing date ranges as "precision"

-## Investigation Plan
-[X] Check `WeftFile.combine` method's preamble parsing
-  - Found it was splitting preamble by space character
-  - The comparison was off by one index due to timespan format
-  - It was comparing parts[4] as "precision" when that was actually timespan

-[X] Verify what's in the actual preamble for the files
-  - Found preamble used ISO timestamps for timespan e.g., "1899-12-31T00:00:00+00:00-1910-01-02T00:00:00+00:00"
-  - Compared to format spec which uses simple format like "2000s"

-[X] Fix the preamble parsing and creation
-  - Updated `_create_preamble` to create simpler timespan format (either decade like "2000s" or range like "1900-1910")
-  - Fixed `WeftFile.combine` to correctly identify and compare preamble parts
-  - Updated preamble creation in `WeftFile.combine` to match expected format

-## Changes Made
-1. In `src/starloom/weft/weft_writer.py`:
-   - Changed the timespan format to use decade or year range instead of ISO timestamps

-2. In `src/starloom/weft/weft.py`:
-   - Fixed the preamble comparison in `WeftFile.combine` to match expected format
-   - Added validation for minimum preamble length
-   - Updated the error messages to reflect the correct fields being compared
-   - Modified the new preamble creation to use the correct indexes

-## Expected Result
-- The combine operation should now correctly compare compatible files
-- The error messages should accurately reflect which fields are incompatible
-- The generated preamble should follow the expected format from the specification

 # Weftball Generation Script Task - 2025-03-22

 ## Task Overview